gandalfsaxe/ecmi2017/README.md

 Coming soon...

 ## Obtain solutions for efficient routes
+We arrived at the following two methods:
+* Solution 1: the classical algorithm (Eulerian-augmented graph + blossom) algorithm
+* Solution 2: the stochastic (penalty scout) algorithm

+See presentation and report for in-depth descriptions.

+### Find optimal route using classical algorithm
+Coming soon...

-### Find optimal route using Penalty scout algorithm
+### Find optimal route using stochastic (penalty scout) algorithm
 All code you need for finding a solution with our Penalty Scout Algorithm is within the `Penalty_Scout_Algorithm.py` file.
 1. Create graph with the `manual_map_one` function, which is calling a distance matrix from a CSV file.
 (If needed, add attributes such as visits within the function loop)
 2. Within the `valuevertex` function you can change which characteristics increase the value (our penalty).